rodriguezgloria/DH110/README.md

-# Assignment 1: Heuristic Evauluation
+# Unknown Title Project
+---
-## DH 110, Gloria Rodriguez
+## by Gloria Rodriguez, for Digital Humanities 110
 This is the contents

 https://www.npr.org